radiantlogic-v8/documentation-new/documentation/configuration/global-settings/client-protocols.md

 Using the Persistent Search Control is one of the recommended approaches for other processes to detect changes that have happened to RadiantOne entries.
 The [changelog](09-logs#changelog) is the other method that can be used.

-This control can be enabled/disabled from the Main Control Panel > Settings Tab > Server Front End section > Supported Controls sub-section.
+This control can be enabled/disabled from the Control Panel > GLOBAL SETTINGS > Client Protocols > LDAP > Supported Controls sub-section.
 Check the Persistent Search option and click Save.
 Restart the RadiantOne service.
 If you have a cluster deployed, restart the service on all nodes.

 If you enable the persistent search control, an LDAP client can receive notifications of changes that occur in the RadiantOne namespace.
 When a persistent search is requested, RadiantOne keeps the search operation going so clients can receive changed entries (and additional information about the changes that occurred).